 - fiscal accountability in the collection, management and disbursement of funds raised;

 - tax deductibility for donors.

-Our office is located in Radnor, Pennsylvania, but we HELP HOPE LIVE for patients and families nationwide.
-Call us: 800.642.8399.
+Their office is located in Radnor, Pennsylvania, but they assist patients and families nationwide.
+Telephone: 800.642.8399.

 1.2.
 Funding Your Handicap Accessible Van with a Grant